HackFargo/CivicHackathonWeekend2015/README.md

 The theme of this hackathon is 'Civic Data'.
 We have provided several data sets -- some new, some old -- that you are welcome to use, or not use, for your project.
-There are also a bunch of shape files that have relevant data from around the city of fargo.
+There are also a bunch of [shape files (available on another repo)](https://github.com/HackFargo/Shapefiles) that have relevant data from around the city of fargo.

 The event is held at the Prairie Den in downtown Fargo, starting at noon on Saturday 9/19 with demos at 4pm on Sunday.
 Try to get